Download all exemplars

 This involves:

-• explaining, in detail, the strength(s) and weakness(es) of the research process and how they impact on the validity of the findings and/or conclusions.
+- explaining, in detail, the strength(s) and weakness(es) of the research process and how these affect the validity of the findings and/or conclusions.

-This student has presented a combination of data (not exemplified here), explaining the findings in some detail through the use of specific collected and presented evidence (1) (4).
-The geographic concepts of change and location have been incorporated to support the explanation (2) (3).
+Although not shown in this sample, the student has accurately presented a combination of data using the correct conventions.
+The findings are explained in some detail through the use of specific collected and presented evidence (1) (4).
+The relevance of the geographic concepts of change and location have been incorporated to support the explanation (2) (3).

 High Achieved